Dormant for Corporation Tax

 If you’re registered for VAT

-You must deregister for VAT within 30 days of your company becoming dormant.
+If you do not intend to trade again you must deregister for VAT within 30 days of your company becoming dormant.

-If you plan to restart trading, you must send ‘nil’ (empty) VAT returns while your company is dormant.
+However, if you plan to restart trading, you must send ‘nil’ (empty) VAT returns while your company is dormant.

 If you employ people